dombarrett/Tutorial-Testing/Tutorial_1_pt2.md

     colors = equalColors;
     scriptProgress++;
     scriptProgress=scriptProgress%textScript.length;

-  }
+  	//like the right button, but setting a specific color option }
   if(key==2){
     console.log("keypressed 2");
     colors = mostlyColor2;
    	scriptProgress++;
     scriptProgress=scriptProgress%textScript.length;

-  }
+  	//like the right button, but setting a specific color option }
   if(key==3){
     console.log("keypressed 3");
     colors = mostlyColor3;
     scriptProgress++;
     scriptProgress=scriptProgress%textScript.length;

-  }
+  	//like the right button, but setting a specific color option }
   if(key==4){
     console.log("keypressed 4");
     colors = mostlyColor4;
     scriptProgress++;
     scriptProgress=scriptProgress%textScript.length;

-  }
+  	//like the right button, but setting a specific color option }

 }
 ```